 NOTES: 1) It is recommended that the Lamp Message checkbox remain enabled.
-2) When a lamp warning message appears, press EXIT to temporarily cancel the message.
+2) When a lamp warning message appears, press [EXIT] to temporarily cancel the message.
 The message will continued to appear upon power-up until you install a new lamp.

 Set LAMP LIMIT to the number of hours you expect to log on the current lamp before replacing it.
-This limit typically will match you lamp warranty, but consider also that actual lamp life depends on what lamp mode(s) you use over the life of the lamp and how much light output is desired for your application.
-In any case, when the lamp approaches your chosen lamp limit, the Lamp Message (if it has been enabled) will appear upon power-up.
+This typically should match your lamp warranty, and can be affected by what lamp mode you choose.
+When the lamp approaches the lamp limit, the Lamp Message (if enabled) will appear upon power-up.

-NOTES: 1) If you change modes over the life of a lamp, the lamp limit you originally expected may no longer apply.
+NOTES: 1) If you change modes over the life of a lamp, the lamp limit you originally expected may no longer be possible.
 2) Turning the lamp on and off can reduce lamp life significantly, as will other factors.
 Limit lamp strikes to what is necessary.